 If you're considering bringing a new pet into your home, first rid your home of as many other allergens as possible, including mites, dust, and mold.
 Most airborne allergens (including cat dander) cling to soft material such as curtains and drapes, upholstery, and floor coverings.
 Here are common ways to clear your home of allergens:

 - Substitute blinds for window coverings.
-If you rent, and can't get permission to switch them, keep the curtains washed and use a hand vacuum on the drapes.
+If you rent, and can't get permission to switch them, keep the curtains washed and frequently vacuum the drapes.

 - Consider replacing wall-to-wall carpeting with wood or tile floors.
-Otherwise, thoroughly vacuum your carpeting on a regular basis.
+Otherwise, thoroughly vacuum carpeting regularly.

 Visit Friends With Cats

 Use your allergy medication half an hour before the arranged time.
 When you arrive, let the cat set the pace.
-He may immediately greet you to sniff at your feet and legs at first.
-You can dangle your hand to see if he rubs up against it, an indication that he'd enjoy being petted.
-Go ahead and pet him.
-If your allergies are still under control, you might allow him to jump onto your lap.
-I'd limit this first visit to 10 or 15 minutes at the most, judging by your level of comfort.
+You may be greeted by being sniffed at your feet and legs at first.
+You can dangle your hand to see if the cat rubs up against it, which can indicate petting is acceptable.
+If your allergies are still under control, you might allow the cat to jump onto your lap.
+Make your visit about 15 minutes at the most to keep both you and the cat comfortable.